gregmeyer/minimum-viable-specification/MinimumViableSpec.md

 **Can I find it on Google Docs?**

 Here is a template at http://bit.ly/minimumviablespec

-**How long should it take me to fill this out?**

-You should be able to fill out the key points of a Minimum Viable Specification in 15 minutes.

 **What should I do if I want to get more involved?**